rudimusmaximus/DevFlow/README.md

 ## The entire presentation
 [Dev Flow by a Process Guy.pdf](https://github.com/rudimusmaximus/DevFlow/files/1130955/Dev.Flow.by.a.Process.Guy.pdf)

-## As prensented in Totally Unscripted Episode 10 "TU10: Professionalizing Google Apps Script Development"
+## As prensented in Totally Unscripted Episode 10
+### From "TU10: Professionalizing Google Apps Script Development"

 My 7m presentation is followed by about 7 min of discussion.
 Check out the whole espisode if you have time.
 [![Totally Unscripted Episode 10](https://img.youtube.com/vi/mChjROHkkls/0.jpg)](https://youtu.be/mChjROHkkls?t=56m3s)